x3z3/TETI/README.md

 ### Encrypt

-1. Head to main_encrypt.c and enter the name of the file that you wish to encrypt the text into.
+1. Head to src/main_encrypt.c and enter the name of the file that you wish to encrypt the text into.
 2. Enter the text in input.txt.
 3. Use the command $ make encrypt
 4. Run encrypt with $ ./encrypt